Taiwanese American Foundation

 Its main activity is a week-long summer camp for elementary schoolers through adults in the last week of July to the first week of August at a college campus (now a university), in the Midwest called Manchester College.
 It has five major programs for each of the age groups: Elementary School, Middle School, High School, and College (the groups are named Junior, Junior High, Youth, and TAFLabs or a counselor respectively).
 Each year, there is a theme that is cycled every four years, in this order: Leadership, Identity, Ethics and Values, and Communication.

-In each program, there are small groups.
-The number of people in each small group depends on how many people attend that program.
-Also, there is family group time.
-A Family Group is a Junior or Junior High small group that is linked with a Youth or the College program (the college group usually has only 5-7 people each year, so they make up a small group).
-Each year the kids in the Juniors and Junior High programs have "Big Sibs" from the Youth and College programs.
-Your big sib is in your family group.
-There are about 6 or 7 big sibs per family group.
-They usually spend time together and there are also special activities to do with your big sib.
-On the Wednesday of the week, they have a special water balloon fight with all the TAF campers and counselors.

-The term "Taiwanese American Foundation" is used by multiple organizations; this one seems to be registered under that name.